OusamaTheCoder/alx-low_level_programming/0x0D-preprocessor/README.md

 - You have to store a copy of `name` and `owner`.
 - Return NULL if the function fails.

 ### 5. How many legs does a dog have if you call his tail a leg?
 Four.
-Saying that a tail is a leg doesn't make it a leg (mandatory)
+Saying that a tail is a leg doesn't make it a leg

 - **File**: `5-free_dog.c`
 - Write a function that frees dogs.